CoolDude2349/thingsofgoodness/README.md

+Just a fork from another repo, but added a sw to it.

 > [!IMPORTANT]
 > This is no longer updated.
 The repo has moved to [GitLab](https://gitlab.com/tf7software/LupineVault) ___Why this happened:___ GitHub was not large enough to accommodate LupineVault